Well, blogging friends, I still can’t believe this happened. But this week, I lost my right ovary.

 The condition I had is known as ovarian torsion.
 Check out this page for more information.

-Thank you to Inspiration DC on Flickr for making this photo available.
+Thank you to Inspiration DC on Flickr for making the above photo available.